MicrosoftDocs/SupportArticles-docs/support/dynamics-365/commerce/point-of-sale/troubleshoot-generic-error-in-pos.md

    :::image type="content" source="media/troubleshoot-generic-error-in-pos/example-of-environment-monitoring-search-results.png" alt-text="Screenshot that shows the environment monitoring search results." lightbox="media/troubleshoot-generic-error-in-pos/example-of-environment-monitoring-search-results.png":::

 ## Engaging Microsoft Support
-   When opening a Support ticket for issues on the POS including the details listed in the Prequisite section of this documentation will help speed up the troubleshooting process.
+When opening a support ticket for issues on the POS, include the details listed in the [Prequisites](#prerequisites) section of this document to help speed up the troubleshooting process.